TipTopTournament/Client/README.md

 This figure simply represents how our app is composed.<br>
 Main components:

 - The [AppRouter.js](https://github.com/sopra-fs-20-group-1/Client/blob/master/src/components/shared/routers/AppRouter.js) component is responsible for routing to the right page.
-Because the application has multiple different pages and different views, it is also splitted up in multiple components like ManagerView and ParticipantView.
-This modularity allows to have different navigationbars for different views.
+Because the application has multiple different pages and different views, it is also split up in multiple components like ManagerView and ParticipantView.
+This modularity allows to have different navigation bars for different views.

-- The [ManagerNavBar.js](https://github.com/sopra-fs-20-group-1/Client/blob/master/src/components/shared/ManagerNavBar.js) component is one of three navigationbars.
-Note that there are pages like login or regristration which don't have one.
+- The [ManagerNavBar.js](https://github.com/sopra-fs-20-group-1/Client/blob/master/src/components/shared/ManagerNavBar.js) component is one of three navigation bars.
+Note that there are pages like login or registration which don't have one.
 The purpose of the navigation is to easily switch between different pages, without re-rendering after switching.

 - The [CreateTournament.js](https://github.com/sopra-fs-20-group-1/Client/blob/master/src/components/tournament/CreateTournament.js) component is a very important one for the manager.
 It is actually just a page where one can create and specify a tournament.
 In this page there is a Google Maps component, where one can set the location.
 As one can see it is a child of the ManagerView, so just the manager can create tournaments.